 Unique Hair Color

-If you’ve ever searched the web for “unique baby hair color,” the chances are that you came across some pretty wild results.
-There are some conditions, caused by what doctors call loss of function, that cause variation in color.
+If you’ve ever searched the web for “unique baby hair color,” chances are you came across some pretty wild results.
+There are some conditions caused by what doctors call “loss of function” that cause color variation.

-Poliosis or “white forelock” is a condition where a particular spot of hair is completely white (7).
+Poliosis or “white forelock” is a condition where a particular spot of hair is entirely white (7).

-When looking closer at this phenomenon, doctors came to the conclusion that the hair follicles in that spot lack melanin.
-The rest of the hair, however, is a natural color, generally brown or black.
+Doctors conclude that this happens because the hair follicles in that spot lack melanin.
+The rest of the hair remains a natural color, generally brown or black.
 This makes for a very distinctive appearance.

 Generally, poliosis occurs when several genetic syndromes take place at the same time.
 These include tuberous sclerosis, piebaldism, and Waardenburg syndrome.

-However, experts have also concluded that it can occur due to a series of acquired conditions.
-These include inflammatory illnesses, medications, or benign and malignant melanocytic neoplasm entities (skin tumors).
+However, experts have also concluded that it can occur due to a series of acquired conditions or other triggers.
+These include inflammatory illnesses, medication reactions, or skin tumors.

 Poliosis can also affect other parts of the body.
 Some babies have it in their eyebrows or eyelashes.
 Although it may sound serious, most people with it are perfectly healthy.

 Albinism is a genetic condition that results in the absence of melanin in the hair, skin, and eyes.
 People who have it are often characterized by having very fair skin and white hair.
 However, there are different variations.

 The condition is very common, especially in other parts of the world, where as many as one in 3,000 children are born with it.
 In the U.S., it affects about one in 18,000 to 20,000 people (8).

-Albinism is not a condition your baby can acquire after birth, since it occurs due to a mutation in the genes.
+Albinism is not a condition your baby can acquire after birth since it occurs due to a gene mutation.
 The chances that your baby will have it are very slim.

 Generally, for a baby to be born with albinism, both the mother and father must carry the mutated gene.
-However, further studies revealed that there is another variation where the mom is the carrier.
+However, further studies revealed another variation where the mom is the carrier.
 This type usually only affects boys.

 Albinism is not a life-threatening condition, but it can cause poor vision.
-Fortunately, for the most part, this can be corrected.
+Fortunately, this can often be corrected.